sanneiphyo/E-bike/README.md

 #Overview

--EcoMotion is a modern web application showcasing a range of e-bikes.
+EcoMotion is a modern web application showcasing a range of e-bikes.
 Built using React and TypeScript, the project features dynamic routing with react-router-dom, stylish icons from react-icons, and a sleek UI with Ant Design (antd) and Tailwind CSS.
 Performance is optimized with hooks such as useCallback.

 #Technologies Used